David McGreavy: Early life

-David Anthony McGreavy was born in 1951 in Southport, Lancashire to Thomas and Bella McGreavy, the second of six children.
-His father, Thomas, was a sergeant in the British Army and the family moved frequently between different Army posts.
-In 1967, David McGreavy left school and joined the Royal Navy, where he hoped to make a career.
-However, he was dismissed from the Navy in August 1971, after being court-martialled for starting a fire that destroyed a mess wardroom.
+David Anthony McGreavy was born in 1951 in Southport, Lancashire, to Thomas and Bella McGreavy, the second of six children.
+His father was a sergeant in the British Army, and the family moved frequently between different Army posts.
+In 1967, David McGreavy left school and joined the Royal Navy, in which he hoped to make a career.
+However, he was dismissed from the Navy in August 1971 after being court-martialled for starting a fire that destroyed a mess wardroom.
 McGreavy then moved back in with his parents in Worcestershire.
-His fiancée broke up with him and he was sacked from several jobs.
+His fiancée broke up with him, and he was sacked from several jobs.
 Fed up with his lack of work and heavy drinking, his parents forced him to move out.

 Ralph family

-In 1972, unable to live with his parents, McGreavy began boarding with his friend, Clive Kenneth Ralph, and his wife, Dorothy Elsie (née Clay), and their two small children, Paul Kenneth (born 20 November 1968) and Dawn Maria (born 25 April 1971).
-Clive and Elsie had been school friends, and there was a five-year age difference between them; they had married in September 1968 when Elsie was 16 and pregnant with Paul.
-They lived on Gillam Street in the Rainbow Hill district of Worcester.
+In 1972, unable to live with his parents, McGreavy began boarding with his friend, Clive Kenneth Ralph, his wife, Dorothy Elsie, and their two small children, Paul Kenneth (born 20 November 1968) and Dawn Maria (born 25 April 1971).
+Clive and Elsie had been school friends, and there was a five-year age difference between them; they had married in September 1968, when Elsie was 16 and pregnant with Paul.
+They lived on Gillam Street in the Rainbow Hill district of Worcester, England.
 At the time McGreavy moved in, Elsie was pregnant with the Ralphs' third child, Samantha Jane, who was born on 14 July 1972.

 Elsie Ralph (who later remarried and has gone by the names "Elsie Urry" or "Dorothy Urry") recalled in a television interview many years later that McGreavy held a factory job.
-He paid £6 per week for rent, as well as sometimes cooking Sunday dinner.
+He paid £6 per week in rent and sometimes cooked Sunday dinner.
 Although newspapers reported in 1973 that McGreavy and Elsie had had an affair, Elsie has denied this.

 Clive Ralph worked for his father as a lorry driver.
 When baby Samantha was about 7 months old, Elsie became a barmaid at The Punchbowl pub on Ronkswood estate in Worcester, about 2 mi from the Ralph home.
 With both Clive and Elsie now busy working, McGreavy acted as babysitter for the Ralph children.
-At that time, McGreavy's family and neighbours as well as the Ralphs knew him as a person who loved children, including the Ralph children.
+At that time, McGreavy's family and neighbours, as well as the Ralphs, knew him as a person who loved children, including the Ralph children.
 According to Elsie, he would frequently play with her children and acted "like a father" to them, going so far as to chastise her over her discipline of Paul.